-As Neil deGrasse Tyson argues, in this brief clip that you while you have to understand the facts and arguments you really need to understand what’s already in their head and how those ideas got there in the first place before you can change someone’s mind.
+Neil deGrasse Tyson argues that you while you have to understand the facts and arguments you really need to understand what’s already in their head and how those ideas got there in the first place before you can change someone’s mind.

 Persuasion isn’t always here’s the facts, you’re either an idiot or you’re not.
 It’s here are the facts and here is a sensitivity to your state of mind.
 And it’s the facts plus the sensitivity when convolved together creates impact.

 So why are we so ineffective at persuading others?

 We have to understand where they’re coming from.
 Humans are tribal.
 We evolved in small groups where it was a bad idea to stand out.
 While people might have believed something the tribe didn’t, they would rarely speak out.
 Why risk death by openly defying the group?
 When your life is on the line, it’s best to keep facts and opinions to yourself or, even better, start believing things that aren’t true.